csblab23/SCART/README.md

 Tabula Sapiens tissue references are available at: https://doi.org/10.6084/m9.figshare.27921984

-Module 1 prints the recommended reference file for the detected cancer type at the end of its run.
+Module 1 prints the recommended reference file for your cancer type at the end of its run.

 **Output files**